cjmatta/ConfluentPlatformWikipediaDemo/README.md

 control-center_1       | [2017-09-06 16:37:33,133] INFO Started NetworkTrafficServerConnector@26a529dc{HTTP/1.1}{0.0.0.0:9021} (org.eclipse.jetty.server.NetworkTrafficServerConnector)
 ```

-4. Run a bash script that sets up Kafka connectors and Elasticsearch and Kibana.
-Choose one of these two options:
+4. Now you must decide whether you want to run data straight through Kafka from Wikipedia IRC to Elasticsearch connectors without KSQL or with KSQL.

-(a) If you want to run traffic straight from Wikipedia IRC to Elasticsearch, then run this script:
+If you want to run traffic straight from Wikipedia IRC to Elasticsearch, then run this script to setup the connectors:

 ```bash
 $ ./scripts_no_app/setup.sh
 ```

-(b) If you want to run traffic from Wikipedia IRC through KSQL to Elasticsearch, then run this script:
+5. If you want to run traffic from Wikipedia IRC through KSQL to Elasticsearch, then follow these steps (only if you skipped the step above).

+(a) Setup the connectors

 ```bash
 $ ./scripts_ksql_app/sink_from_ksql/setup.sh
 ```

-5. If you went with option (b) because you want to demo KSQL, then you need to run KSQL specifically as
-follows, which generates an output topic that feeds into the Elasticsearch sink connector.
-If you went with option (a), you can skip this step.

-5a.
-Start KSQL
+(b) Start KSQL

 ```bash
 $ docker-compose exec ksql-cli ksql-cli local --bootstrap-server kafka:9092 --properties-file /tmp/ksqlproperties
 ```

-5b.
-Run saved KSQL commands.
+(c) Run saved KSQL commands which generates an output topic that feeds into the Elasticsearch sink connector.

 ```bash
 ksql> run script '/tmp/ksqlcommands';
 ```

-5c.
-Leave KSQL application open for the duration of the demo to keep Kafka clients running.
+(d) Leave KSQL application open for the duration of the demo to keep Kafka clients running.
 If you close KSQL, data processing will stop.

 6. Open Kibana [http://localhost:5601/](http://localhost:5601/).

 7. Navigate to "Management --> Saved Objects" and click `Import`.
 Then choose of these two options:

-(a) If you are running traffic straight from Wikipedia IRC to Elasticsearch without KSQL, then load the `kibana_dash.json` file
+(a) If you are running traffic straight from Wikipedia IRC to Elasticsearch without KSQL, then load the `scripts_no_app/kibana_dash.json` file

 (b) If you are running traffic from Wikipedia IRC through KSQL to Elasticsearch, then load the `scripts_ksql_app/kibana_dash.json` file